Erasmus+ study exchange - how to apply

 - Evidence of Language Proficiency

-- Passport photo page scan
+- Valid and current passport photo page scan in colour

 All applicants must submit the required Supporting Documents for their application to be processed.